fellesverkstedet/fabricatable-machines/hanzo-research-platform/README.md

 ### What

  - A cartesian machine with a 3m x 1,4m x 1,5m work area
- - Able to print rough and fast
+ - Able to print rough and fast with the[Pellatis - pellet extruder](https://tobben.gitlab.io/pellatis/) that we are developing
  - With a toolchanger system
- - With dual pinion drive for electronic pretension _(less backlash, higher cost and complexity)_
+ - With dual pinion drive for electronic pretension *(less backlash, but higher cost and complexity)*
  - Tailor made to experiment with automation and machine making

 ### Why